Frando/hyperpc/README.md

 # hyperpc

-Yet another streaming RPC function.
-Works over any binary stream and supports callbacks and passing arbitrary streams (both object and binary streams).
-Also supports returning promises.
+Asynchronous bidirectional RPC in Javascript that works over any binary stream.
+Supports passing both callbacks and arbitrary streams (both in object and binary mode) to the remote end.
+An optional promise mode allows to return promises and use the remote API with `async`/`await`.

 Uses [multiplex](https://github.com/maxogden/multiplex) under the hood to float many streams through a single binary stream.

 In the spirit of [dnode](https://github.com/substack/dnode), [rpc-stream](https://github.com/dominictarr/rpc-stream), [muxrpc](https://github.com/ssbc/muxrpc) and [rpc-multistream](https://github.com/biobricks/rpc-multistream).